 The hourglass is one of the first instruments invented by man to measure the passage of time.
 And like all time-tellers, it has its own way of expressing itself.
 It represents the inexorable flow of time, and also balance.
 The hourglass invites us to watch each moment slip by and to seize it.
 Czapek and Moser Glassworks, two companies with roots combining a mid-19th century birth with a Czech-born founder, chose this emblematic object to launch an unusual collaboration imagined by a common friend and shareholder.

 The hourglass was built to count out five minutes that flow with a slight whisper from top to bottom.
-“In today’s hectic life, it is important to take five minutes, be that to meditate, cultivate self-awareness, breathe, or pray,” explains Xavier de Roquemaurel with a smile.
-“Five minutes for yourself can put you in just the right spirit for your daily routines.”
+“In today’s hectic life, it is important to take five minutes, be that to meditate, cultivate self-awareness, breathe, or pray”, explains Xavier de Roquemaurel with a smile.
+“Five minutes to yourself can put you in just the right spirit for your daily routines.”

 The vigorous SXH5.01 automatic calibre is the first to be entirely conceived in-house by Czapek from a blank page.
 Every part of it has been made with care to detail and with the help of the top Swiss manufacturing partners and craftsmen, la crème de la crème, the magnificent orchestra directed by Czapek in the We Collect Rare People spirit.
 The microrotor, made of fully recycled 18-kt gold, is placed off-centre to allow a plunging view into the mechanism and its exceptional architecture.
 A free-sprung balance wheel with variable inertia provided by four gold masselotte weights enables the highest level of precision tuning.
 The gear train is held in place by a series of seven handsome skeletonized bridges.
 Their original shape is reminiscent of lace, inspired on one side by XIX century pocket watches, and by the very modern Czapek Faubourg de Cracovie chronograph’s rotor.